lambdaclass/curse_of_mirra/docs/src/how_to_add_feedbacks.md

 # How to add new Feedbacks
 ☝️🤓 Assuming we already have the feedback implemented in the backend

-1. First create the new Feedback prefab with the particle system you want, then add it to the `Client/Asssets/Feedbacks/States` folder.
+1. First, create the new Feedback prefab with the particle system you want, then add it to the `Client/Asssets/Feedbacks/States` folder.

 2. In the `FeedbackContainer` prefab add the new prefab you just created to the list of prefabs.

-3. Now you have to increace the new state to the `StateEffects` and use the value of PlayerEffect, its better with a example, if we would like to add the Effect state "Freeze":
+3. Now you have to increase the new state to the `StateEffects` and use the value of PlayerEffect.
+It's better with an example, if we would like to add the Effect state `Freeze`:
 ```
     private enum StateEffects
     {